Organic Chemistry 1

 Organic Chemistry 1 - Chemistry CoachIntroduction to Organic Chemistry: bonding theory, chemical and physical properties, structure and reactivities, isomerism, stereochemistry.
 Introduction to substitution, addition, and elimination reactions.
 Methodology for retrosynthetic analysis.

-Organic compounds contain carbon atoms bonded hydrogen and other carbon atoms.
-Organic chemistry studies the properties and reactions of organic compounds.
-The structure and bonding in organic molecules are studied in this chapter: the atomic structure and electron configurations, the ionic and covalent bonds (octet rule), the formal charges, the hybridization types, the different molecular structures and resonance forms.
+The structure and bonding in organic molecules are studied in this chapter: atomic structure and electron configurations, ionic and covalent bonds (octet rule), formal charges, hybridization types, resonance forms, Lewis structure and other molecular structures

-Reactions of alkanes are studied in this chapter: the important concepts of saturated hydrocarbons (equivalent atoms, primary, secondary, tertiary, quaternary atoms in chemistry, stability of radicals), the two types of reactivity in organic chemistry (heterolytic vs. homolytic), the radical chain reactions, the halogenation of alkanes (mechanism, products and selectivity).
+Reactions of alkanes are studied in this chapter: IUPAC nomenclature, name and properties of alkanes, chemical equivalence, primary, secondary, tertiary, quaternary in chemistry, radicals and their stability, radical chain reactions, halogenation of alkanes (mechanism, products and selectivity)

-Cycloalkanes are studied in this chapter: introduction to stereoisomerism, ring strain, chair conformations (strain free conformations of cyclohexane), substituted cyclohexanes.
+Cycloalkanes are studied in this chapter: nomenclature of cycloalkanes, types of strain, conformers, chair conformations (strain free conformations of cyclohexane), substituted cyclohexanes

-Stereoisomerism concept is studied in this chapter: the chirality of chemical compounds, the absolute configuration of a stereocenter, the types of stereoisomers (enantiomers, diastereomers, meso compound), the optical activity of stereoisomers, the racemic mixture and enantiomeric excess.
+Stereoisomerism concept is studied in this chapter: chirality of chemical compounds, absolute configuration of a stereocenter, types of stereoisomers (enantiomers, diastereomers, meso compound), optical activity of stereoisomers, racemic mixture and enantiomeric excess

-Further reactions of haloalkanes are studied in this chapter: In-depth study of SN reactions, competition between SN1 and SN2, introduction to another important types of reactions: elimination (E reactions), competition between E1 and E2, competition between SN and elimination reactions.
+Further reactions of alkyl halides are studied in this chapter: elimination reactions (E reactions), competition between E1 and E2, competition between SN and E reactions

-The hydroxy functional group (alcohol) is studied in this chapter: the naming and properties of alcohols, the synthesis of alcohols (SN reaction, reduction of carbonyls, organometallics), the carbon-carbon bonds formation.
+The properties and sunthesis of alcohols, ethers, and epoxides are studied in this chapter: properties and naming of alcohols, synthesis of alcohols (SN reaction, reduction of carbonyls, organometallics), Williamson ether synthesis, intramolecular Williamson epoxide synthesis

-The reactivity of alcohols and the chemistry of ethers are studied in this chapter: the typical reactions of alcohols (deprotonation, substitution, elimination, oxidation), preparation of alkoxides, nucleophilic substitutions of alcohols, dehydration of alcohols, carbocation rearrangements, reactivity of ethers, epoxide opening
+The reactivity of alcohols, ethers and epoxides are studied in this chapter: typical reactions of alcohols (deprotonation, substitution, elimination, oxidation), preparation of alkoxides, nucleophilic substitutions of alcohols, dehydration of alcohols, carbocation rearrangements, reactivity of ethers, epoxide opening